recSlayer/type-modeling/README.md

 ## Problem 1: Python in Java

-In the `python-attr-lookup/` directory, I have set up an IntelliJ project that provides a simplified model of Python types and objects.
+In the `python-attr-lookup/` directory, I have set up a Java project that provides a simplified model of Python types and objects.
 Your job is to implement object instantiation and attribute lookup in this model.

 **To open the project in IntelliJ:**